Have you worried about a tweet going wrong?

 It was a negative reaction to something I thought quite a bit about.
 I was trying to help a larger group of people.
 And, I tagged only people who I knew were interested in this particular topic.
 I was disappointed.

 But when I think back about why I deleted the tweet, it was because I didn’t want to keep being disappointed.

 A negative reaction to something you share can have long-term effects.
 It did for me.

-So let’s talk about some of those negative reactions.
+Here are some of the negative reactions you might experience on Twitter.
 The most common we think of are

 Some people choose to respond more directly, and their negative reaction might look like a

 Some negative reactions involve sharing your tweet with a larger or external audience

 I’m writing these tips in case you have to use them one day.
 I hope you don’t have to deal with trolls or harassment on social media, but bookmark this page just in case.